By Jeeves: Act One

 A charity banjo concert is to be performed in a church by Bertie Wooster, an amiable gentleman who often finds himself involved in various misadventures from which he is saved by his intelligent valet Jeeves.
 A friendly vicar, the Rev. Harold "Stinker" Pinker, introduces his friend Bertie to the church audience (the actual audience).
 Stinker also introduces the volunteers who are helping with the charity concert, and the show's stage manager, Jeeves.
-Bertie is handed an instrument and starts playing, but stops when he realizes he is holding a frying pan ("A False Start").
+Bertie is handed an instrlu and starts playing, but stops when he realises he is holding a frying pan ("A False Start").
 Jeeves reports that the banjo was stolen (though it is implied that this was arranged by Jeeves, who does not want Bertie to play the banjo).
-Jeeves suggests that Bertie recount one of his adventures while they wait for a replacement banjo.
+Jeeves suggests that Bertie recount one of his adventures while they wait for a replacle banjo.
 The volunteers perform the roles of the other characters in the story.

 Jeeves directs the impromptu story to start.
 In the story, Bertie faces the magistrate Sir Watkyn Bassett in court after taking a constable's helmet as a boyish prank.
 Bertie uses an assumed name, Gussie Fink-Nottle.
 (Bertie has doubts about telling an improvised story, but decides to continue so the audience will not be disappointed ("Wooster Will Entertain You").
 Jeeves continues to manage the production, and reminds Bertie about the story's events.)
 The real Gussie Fink-Nottle, one of Bertie's pals, comes to Bertie's flat.
 Gussie declares that he loves his friend Madeline Bassett, Sir Watkyn Bassett's daughter.
-Bertie has apologized for using Gussie's name, but now Gussie cannot use his own name with Sir Watkyn, so he has assumed Bertie's name.
+Bertie has apologised for using Gussie's name, but now Gussie cannot use his own name with Sir Watkyn, so he has assumed Bertie's name.
 Madeline helped come up with this plan and invited Gussie to Sir Watkyn's country house, Totleigh Towers.
 Sir Watkyn and Gussie (calling himself Bertie) go to Totleigh.
-Bertie is shocked by an announcement in The Times saying that he is engaged to Stephanie "Stiffy" Byng, Sir Watkyn's ward.
+Bertie is shocked by an announcle in The Times saying that he is engaged to Stephanie "Stiffy" Byng, Sir Watkyn's ward.
 Bertie is friends with Stiffy but has no intention of marrying her.
 Following Jeeves's advice, Bertie plans to go to Totleigh using Gussie's name again, to confront Stiffy.